verydrm/PDF-Content-Security/README.md

 `drm-protector-batch.php` is a PHP CLI script for batch processing PDF files.

-The script recursively scans an input directory, uploads each PDF file to a DRM protection service, applies content protection, and downloads the protected files into an output directory while preserving the original directory structure.
+The script recursively scans an input directory, uploads each PDF file to the VeryDRM DRM protection service, applies DRM protection, and downloads the protected files into an output directory while preserving the original directory structure.

 This tool is intended for command-line use and is suitable for batch processing large collections of PDF documents.